-An appendicostomy is the creation of a pathway from your belly button to the large intestine.
-The pathway is created using your own body tissue, the appendix.
-Using your own body tissue instead of an artificial tube will decrease the chance of irritation.
+An appendicostomy makes a path from your belly button to the large intestine.
+The path is created using your appendix.
+This will lower the chances of irritation.

-An appendicostomy is done to help deliver enemas more easily.
-Enemas are fluids that are placed into the large intestines to soften stool and relieve constipation.
-The fluids help clean out the intestines when there is a problem with the intestines or stool.
-Enemas may be needed in children with spina bifida, spinal injuries, Hirschprung’s disease, or constipation not relieved by medical care.
+An appendicostomy makes it easy to give an enema.
+Enemas are fluids placed into the large intestine.
+They soften stool to ease constipation.
+The fluids help clean out the intestines when there is a problem.
+They may be needed in children with:

 Enemas are normally given through the rectum.
-This can make it difficult for people to deliver the enemas to themselves.
-For older children, it can be difficult to have rectal enemas delivered by their parents.
-An appendicostomy can allow more independence for these children.
+This can make it harder to deliver the enema on your own.
+For older children, it can be harder for the rectal enemas delivered by their parents.
+An appendicostomy will allow for your child to care for themselves.

 Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like:
+Your doctor will review potential problems such as:

-Your doctor will need to make sure that enemas are effective for your condition.
-You will also need to show good fecal control with enemas.
+Your doctor will need to make sure that enemas will help you.
+You will also need to show good stool control.
 Good control is staying clean for at least 24 hours after emptying your bowels.

-You may need to stop taking some medications up to one week before the procedure.
+You may need to stop taking some medicines up to 1 week in advance.

-General anesthesia is used.
-You will be asleep during the procedure.
+General anesthesia—you will be asleep

 A small cut will be made just below the belly button.
 The tip of the appendix will also be opened.
-The opened end will then be attached to an opening in the belly button.
-If the appendix has been removed previously, a new one will be created from the large intestine.
-A valve will then be placed at this connection.
-The valve allows the enema to flow in but keeps fluids from leaking out.
+The opened end will attach to an opening in the belly button.
+If the appendix was removed, a new one will be made from the large intestine.
+A valve will then be placed.
+The valve allows the enema flow one way.

 A tube will be passed through the belly button and valve.
 The tip of the tube will stay in the appendix.
 The end of the tube will remain outside of the belly button.
 The tube will be taped into place.
-This tube will stay in place for 2-4 weeks after the surgery until the area heals.
+This tube will stay in place for 2-4 weeks.

 About 2 hours